| Project by HalDougherty | posted 132 days ago | 2670 views | 4 times favorited | 23 comments | ![]() |

 As one who shoot a fair amount myself, I have always been partial to the feel of wood instead of synthetic.
 Your work is fantastic, and the maple really looks sweet.
 What finish did you put on?

--- Measuring twice and cutting once only works if you read the tape right!
+-- Measuring twice and cutting once only works if you read the tape correctly!

 cabinetmaster